Tonkinese Rifles: Uniforms

 Until World War I the Tonkinese Rifle regiments wore uniforms closely modeled on indigenous dress (see photographs above).
 These included a flat salacco headdress of varnished bamboo, red sashes and head-scarves.
 The loose fitting tunics and trousers were usually of blue/black cotton, although a khaki version was adopted for field dress after 1900.
 The tirailleurs annamite wore the same uniform, with minor differences of insignia and with additional white clothing for summer wear.
-In 1912 a conical version of the salacco with a spiked top was adopted by all tirailleur units.
+Between 1912 and 1914 a conical version of the salacco with a spiked top was adopted by all tirailleur units.
 This was worn until replaced by a pith helmet in 1931.
 During the same period the tirailleur uniforms were modified to conform with the standard khaki drill of the French Colonial Infantry, and the distinctive indigenous features disappeared.